 • Association Health Plans (AHPs) will allow more businesses to band together and offer cheaper health insurance plans that also are not required to provide the 10 essential benefits the Affordable Care Act requires.

-The low premiums these plans offer will entice healthier Americans to leave the individual marketplace, leaving sicker Americans stuck with ultimately higher premiums.
+Outcome: The low premiums these plans offer will entice healthier Americans to leave the individual marketplace, leaving sicker Americans stuck with ultimately higher premiums.